MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/troubleshoot-volume-activation-of-office.md

 By default, KMS host computers automatically publish the information that KMS clients have to find and connect to them by using DNS dynamic update protocol.
 By default, KMS clients query the DNS server for KMS service information.

 You can manually configure KMS host computers and clients, depending on the network configuration and your security requirements.
 For example, if the network environment does not use SRV records, you can manually configure a KMS client to use a specific KMS host computer.
-For more information about using DNS with volume activation, see [Set up DNS for Office 2016 KMS-based volume activation](configure-dns-to-activate-office-by-using-kms.md).
+For more information about using DNS with volume activation, see [Configure DNS for activating volume licensed versions of Office by using KMS](configure-dns-to-activate-office-by-using-kms.md).
 For more information about how to configure the KMS client, see [The ospp.vbs script](tools-to-manage-volume-activation-of-office.md#ospp) and [Set up Office 2016 KMS clients](activate-office-by-using-kms.md).
 For more information about how to configure the KMS host computer, see [Prepare and set up the Office 2016 KMS host computer](configure-a-kms-host-computer-for-office.md).

 <a name="KMSActivationIssues"> </a>